Permanent Impacts to Farmland and the Texas Agriculture Industry

 The Sun Valley Solar and Battery Storage project, east of Abbott and 20 miles north of Waco, has reshaped the countryside.
 252 MW of solar capacity are spread across 2,596 acres that cannot be restored to its former agricultural value.

-As working lands continue to be converted into residential, commercial, and industrial use we must ask ourselves: What do we lose by converting prime farmland into solar panels?
+As working land continues to be converted into residential, commercial, and industrial use, what do we lose by converting prime farmland into solar panels?

-The map below displays prime, locally important, and unique farmlands for use in implementation of the Farmland Protection Policy Act.
-That act, part of the 1981 Farm Bill, is intended to limit federal activities that contribute to the unnecessary conversion of farmland to other uses.
+The map to the right displays prime, locally important, and unique farmlands for use in implementation of the Farmland Protection Policy Act.
+Part of the 1981 Farm Bill, the Act is intended to limit federal activities that contribute to the unnecessary conversion of farmland to other uses.
 The law applies to construction projects funded by the federal government such as highways, airports, and dams, and to the management of federal lands.
 No such law applies to the rapid conversion of prime farmland into solar farms.

-Note: The map below is centered on Hill County where the picture at the top of this page was taken.
+Note: The map on the right is centered on Hill County, where the picture at the top of this page was taken.